ERIE CANALWAY TRAIL:

 Note; Left a paved trail takes you across the Mohawk River along the Route 890 bridge to the Rotterdam Park & Ride parking lot in Wyatt's after 0.6 miles.

 Next you'll pass by the Kiwanis Park parking lot at 33.7 miles in Rotterdam.
-Here the trail follows alongside a section of the former Erie Canal Towpath on your left and the Mohawk River on your right.
+Here the paved trail follows alongside a section of the former Erie Canal Towpath on your left and the Mohawk River on your right.
 Cross Route 5S at 34.4 miles and continue through the woods alongside a section of the former Erie Canal Towpath.
-Come to a tunnel underneath an active RR line at 35.8 miles.
-I haven't yet checked out this new tunnel and section to Iroquois St which was finished in 2020.
-I would guess this section is 0.2 miles.
-From Iroquois St in Rotterdam Junction the stone-dust trail continues west through the woods alongside the dried up old canal.
-After crossing a dirt road (Turnbull Ln) the canal is full of water (Wide Water).
-Cross another dirt road (Leggiero Ln) and continue along the canal out to Main St (Route 5S) at about 37.3 miles.
-I haven't yet checked out this next new section.
-The trail continues approximately 1 mile west along Route 5S to the Route 5S parking lot in Pattersonville and the start of the Erie Canalway Trail; Amsterdam-Utica after approximately 38.3 miles.
+Travel through a tunnel underneath an active RR line at 35.8 miles.

 SCHUYLER FLATTS PARK: